 to any arbitrator or expert appointed under the Dispute Resolution Procedures; or

-as otherwise specified in these Supply Terms,
+as otherwise specified in this Agreement,

-and shall use its best endeavors to ensure all permitted disclosures are kept confidential, other than a disclosure required to be made to a recognized stock exchange.
+and shall use all its reasonable endeavors to ensure all permitted disclosures are kept confidential, other than a disclosure required to be made to a recognized stock exchange.

-A party may disclose the provisions of these Supply Terms:
+Subject to the specific provision of the Agreement already being in the public domain by virtue of publication of the present Reference Offer by the Authority, a party may disclose the this Agreement in whole or in part:

-to the Authority or for the purpose of a review or determination by the Authority;
+to the Authority including for the purpose of providing it with any completed agreement under the Reference Offer as required by the Law, or for the purpose of a review or determination by the Authority or any disputes or complaints submitted to it;

 as required by applicable law, the Authority, the Law, a license, a court order, or any other governmental authority.

-Despite any provision in these Supply Terms, the parties shall not reveal, make known or divulge to any third party in any manner howsoever the Charges and contents of those aspects of these Supply Terms (in whole or in part) that the Authority has withheld from publication.
+Despite any other provision of this Agreement, the parties shall not reveal, make known or divulge to any third party in any manner whatsoever the Charges and contents of those aspects of the Agreement (in whole or in part) that the Authority has withheld from publication.

-Except as otherwise provided in these Supply Terms, a party that receives Confidential Information (“Receiving Party”) shall keep confidential all Confidential Information of the other party (“Disclosing Party”):
+Except as otherwise provided in this Agreement, a party that receives Confidential Information (“Receiving Party”) shall keep confidential all Confidential Information of the other party (“Disclosing Party”):

-disclosed, communicated or delivered to the Receiving Party under these Supply Terms; or
+disclosed, communicated or delivered to the Receiving Party under the Agreement; or

-that comes into the Receiving Party's knowledge or possession in connection with these Supply Terms.
+that comes into the Receiving Party's knowledge or possession in connection with the Agreement.

-The Receiving Party shall not use or copy the Confidential Information of the Disclosing Party except in connection with and for the purposes of these Supply Terms, or in connection with the provision of Services under the Supply Terms and/or the Reference Offer.
+The Receiving Party shall not use or copy the Confidential Information of the Disclosing Party except in connection with and for the purposes of exercising its rights and performing its obligations under this Agreement or in connection with the provision of Services.

-If the Receiving Party visits any of the facilities of the Disclosing Party, the Receiving Party undertakes to keep strictly confidential any Confidential Information that comes to its knowledge as a result of the visit, and any Confidential Information relating to plant and equipment seen at the facilities, their methods of operation and their various applications, and not to divulge the Confidential Information to any third party, other than for the purpose of and only to the extent necessary to perform its obligations under these Supply Terms (subject to clause 20.2).
+If the Receiving Party visits any of the facilities of the Disclosing Party, the Receiving Party undertakes to keep strictly confidential any Confidential Information that comes to its knowledge as a result of such visit, and any Confidential Information relating to any plant and equipment seen at the facilities, their methods of operation and their various applications, and and subject to clause 20.2 not to divulge the Confidential Information to any third party, other than for the purpose of and only to the extent necessary to perform its obligations under this Agreement.

-Except as otherwise provided in these Supply Terms, the Receiving Party shall not disclose or communicate, cause to be disclosed or communicated or otherwise make available Confidential Information to any third party other than (subject to clause 20.2):
+Except as otherwise provided in this Agreement and subject to clause 20.2, the Receiving Party shall not disclose or communicate, cause to be disclosed or communicated or otherwise make available Confidential Information to any third party other than

-the Receiving Party's directors, officers, employees, agents, contractors, representatives or Related Corporations to whom disclosure is necessary in connection with and for the purposes of these Supply Terms, or for such other purposes related to the provision of Services under these Supply Terms;
+the Receiving Party's directors, officers, employees, agents, contractors, representatives or Affiliates to whom disclosure is necessary in connection with and for the purposes of this Agreement, or for such other purposes related to the provision of Services under this Agreement;

-the Receiving Party's professional advisers, but only to the extent necessary for those advisers to provide advice or protect the rights of the Receiving Party under these Supply Terms; and
+the Receiving Party's professional advisers, but only to the extent necessary for those advisers to provide advice or protect the rights of the Receiving Party under this Agreement or at law; and

 the Receiving Party's appointed financial advisers or appointed bankers only to the extent necessary for those financial advisers or appointed bankers to provide financial advice or services to the Receiving Party,